Mark Spitz: Health issues

 After retirement, Spitz was diagnosed with acid reflux disease, a condition from which his physician thinks he suffered throughout his career.
 "During my Olympic training, I attributed the symptoms [of acid reflux] to an overexposure to chlorine and eating too soon before and after swimming," says Spitz.
 "It wasn't until the symptoms began to get in the way of my 1976 Olympic broadcasting career in Montreal, which was four years after retirement that I suspected something more serious must be happening."

 He has also reported having high cholesterol and other chronic health issues.
 "People don't believe that I have high cholesterol, but it's a fact," said Spitz.
 "I take medication every day because my doctor told me that diet and exercise are not enough to keep my cholesterol down."
 He is a paid spokesperson for Medco, a pharmacy benefit management company.

 Olympic controversies

 1972 medal podium incident

 In 1972, Spitz was accused of product placement during the medal ceremony.
 Following his victory in the 200-meter freestyle, Spitz carried his shoes and arrived barefoot to obtain his gold medal.
 He put them down as the American national anthem, "The Star-Spangled Banner" was played.
 After the anthem, he picked up his shoes and waved to the crowd.
-The Soviets saw this as product placement.
+The Soviet officials viewed this as product placement and complained to the IOC.
 When questioned by the IOC, Spitz explained that the gesture was innocent, the shoes were old and he was not paid.
 The IOC cleared him of any wrongdoing.